 2. Higher customer retention and increased revenue

 A brand’s loyal customers are not only more likely to continue buying from the brand, but they are more receptive to new products from the brand.
-On average, loyalty programmes boost repeat business by 40%.
-And they are often cheaper to manage in the long run compared to the cost of acquiring new customers.
+On average, loyalty programs boost repeat business by 40% and they are often cheaper to manage in the long run compared to the cost of acquiring new customers.

-A well-executed loyalty programme can also be a self-sustaining system.
-Once you have established the rewards process, customers can continue to earn and redeem those rewards in perpetuity or until you discontinue the programme.
+A well-executed loyalty program can also be a self-sustaining system.
+Once you have established the rewards process, customers can continue to earn and redeem those rewards in perpetuity or until you discontinue the program.

 3. Valuable business insight

-With Square Loyalty, for instance, you can track sales and gain insight into your loyalty programme’s impact on sales.
-For example, you can compare average spend and visits from customers enrolled in your programme versus customers who aren’t.
+With Square Loyalty, for instance, you can track sales and gain insight into your loyalty program’s impact on sales.
+For example, you can compare average spend and visits from customers enrolled in your program versus customers who aren’t.

-Creating a successful loyalty programme requires careful planning and the right tools to power the rewards system.
-Below are two of the most important steps to take when starting a loyalty programme.
+Creating a successful loyalty program requires careful planning and the right tools to power the rewards system.
+Below are two of the most important steps to take when starting a loyalty program.

 Step 1: Create meaningful rewards